donundeen/C4/README.md

 - MVP need an image proxy as well.
 - MVP: Help Text
 -- MVP: "How to use this app" - bare minimum
--- MVP: tooltips on icons.
+- MVP: hide edit options on widget lock.
+- a default CSS style for widgets, to match the page.

 - packaging all the code so it's easy to install and run, and to deliver to an app server.
 - "Undo" widget deletes